ducandu/spygame/docs/_sources/adding_more_things_to_our_platformer.rst.txt

 level (the background and foreground tiled layers).
 You can play around with the vx and vy parameters in the Repeater's constructor (use values between
 0.25 and 1.0 in the custom properties of the repeater object).
 1.0 here means scroll just like the regular layers (no extra pseudo 3D effect).
-Values larger than 1.0 will look physically counter intuitive as the super-background (which is supposed to be further away then the tiled layers) will scroll faster than the tiled layers.
+Values larger than 1.0 will look physically counter intuitive as the super-background (which is supposed to be further away) will scroll faster than the tiled layers.

 .. figure:: tutorial/advanced/025_the_repeater_in_action_in_the_game.png
     :alt: The repeater in action